- Accommodation services

 Under the Disability Inclusion Act 2018, South Australia will have its first State Disability Inclusion Plan.

-This State Plan, due to be published by 31 October 2019, will set whole-of-government priorities and strategies for achieving a more inclusive South Australia.
+This State Plan, due to be published later in 2019, will set whole-of-government priorities and strategies for achieving a more inclusive South Australia.
 To do this, it will ensure a coordinated and consistent approach is taken across state and local government, and will focus on improvements in mainstream services through a number of key priority areas.

 The State Plan will be shaped by people’s feedback and ideas.
 This is why the Department of Human Services will engage and consult with a range of individuals and groups including State authorities, key stakeholders and the public to develop the State Plan.
 In particular, consultation with people with disability is a key feature in the development of the State Plan.
 When it is finalised, the State Plan will be reported on annually and reviewed every four years.